BioEngineerSam/BioEngineerSam/README.md

 ### 👋 Hi there, I'm Samantha Zammit
 ---

-I am a backend software engineer that has experience in web, mobile application and serverless development.
-I love using a mix of synchronous and asynchronous comminication and supporting microservice architectures with well built applications.
-I'm always eager to learn more and am currently exploring more in developing well supported integrations as well as the world of data science.
+I am a backend software engineer who has experience in web, mobile applications, and serverless development.
+I love combining synchronous and asynchronous communication and supporting microservice architectures with well-built applications.
+I'm always eager to learn more and am currently exploring more in developing well-supported integrations and the world of data science.

 ### ⚙️ Tech and Tools
  - Ruby (Rails, SAM applications)